EDO Japan Interview Questions

 9. Where do you see yourself in five years?

-• Other possible answers are a career in restaurant management, or perhaps get your chefs papers.
+• Other possible answers include a career in restaurant management or perhaps obtaining your chef’s papers.

 10. Why should I hire you?